Mission Trips - Service Immersion

 The past several summers, student contingents representing Jesuit have served those less fortunate in South Dakota, Appalachia (trips to north Georgia and to southern Virginia), and Nicaragua.
 In addition, members of the service club Agmen Christi travel to Belle Glade several times annually to assist the community there, and many Jesuit students and alumni take part in the Muscular Dystrophy Association's Summer Camp for kids each year, a week-long, overnight camp formerly in Brandon and now in Umatilla.

-Whether locally, across Florida, across the country, or abroad, Jesuit students are committed to serving those less fortunate.
+Whether locally, throughout Florida, across the country, or abroad, Jesuit students are committed to serving those less fortunate.
 See below how Jesuit students have made an impact during service immersion mission trips to South Dakota, Appalachia, and Nicaragua, or click here view a story from the Fall 2017 issue of Jesuit's Perspectives magazine about the "Men for Others" of Jesuit High School.
 The Fall 2019 edition of Perspectives has several stories about summer 2019 mission trips to Colombia, Aiken, S.C., South Dakota, Guatemala, and Jasper, Ga.

 South Dakota 2017

 Chris Jennings '18 wrote the essay below about the South Dakota 2017 mission trip, which appeared in the Fall 2017 issue of Jesuit's Perspectives magazine: